-Pik Rite, Inc., is a designer and manufacturer of innovative, quality-built vegetable harvesting equipment, Ag manure spreader, and commercial waste handling equipment.
-Located 2 miles west of Lewisburg in Union County, Pennsylvania, Pik Rite operates from manufacturing facilities that encompass 33,000 square feet in addition to office space utilizing an additional 2700 square foot area.
+Pik Rite, Inc. is a designer and manufacturer of innovative, quality-built vegetable harvesting equipment, ag manure spreaders, commercial waste handling equipment, and hydro seeding units.
+Located in Central Pennsylvania, Pik Rite operates from manufacturing facilities that encompass 33,000 square feet, in addition to office space utilizing an additional 2,700 square foot area.
 Elvin Stoltzfus and Joe Yoder, Pik Rite's original founders, have diverse backgrounds in farming and welding shop activities.
 Pik Rite was incorporated in July 1986 and presently employs approximately 35 people.

-In 1983, the first vegetable harvesting machine was built for the purpose of providing a mechanical method of picking tomatoes for the local processing industry.
-After three years of testing and modifying the original machine, three Pik Rite harvesters were built in 1986.
-Two more machines were subsequently manufactured in 1987 and again in 1988.
-Activities in 1989 were limited to research and further development of the tomato harvester, with concentration in several areas, including a new forced balance shaker system.
-As a result of these efforts, Pik Rite now holds a patent for a Double Brush Shaker System.
+In 1983, the first tomato harvester was built for the purpose of providing a mechanical method of picking tomatoes.
+After a few years of testing and modifying the original machine, three Pik Rite harvesters were built in 1986.
+Pik Rite now holds a patent for a Double Brush Shaker System.